 A traders mindset is their biggest enemy.
 Fear and Greed drive the markets and are most commonly the causes of losing profits and capital.
 Experienced traders are those that have their emotions under control, sometimes spending years honing their skills.

 Sometimes, your personality just isn’t suited for the style of trading that you are attempting to achieve.
-That doesn’t mean you shouldn’t participate in the markets and miss on the opportunity of creating wealth.
-It means you need to find the strategy/s or methodologies that best suit your Risk profile, objectives and available capital.
+That doesn’t mean you shouldn’t participate in the markets and miss the opportunity of creating wealth.
+It means you need to find the strategy/s or methodologies that best suit your risk profile, objectives, and available capital.

 There are plenty of books and courses available on understanding the trader Mindset.
 If you have been beating your head against the wall and cannot find a solution as to why you haven’t been successful, maybe it wasn’t the market conditions, maybe it wasn’t your trading plan.
 Maybe it is you?